 What Will My Spouse Automatically Inherit

-However, these are only general principles, and the following rules are applicable when determining whether or not your surviving spouse is entitled to everything when you die:
+The following rules of the inheritance rights of spouses are used to determine whether or not your surviving spouse is entitled to everything when you die:

 - If you are in a marriage or de-facto relationship at the time of your death, your partner will have priority over other family members for the majority share of your assets

 - If you leave behind a spouse and you have no children from either your current or previous relationship, your spouse is entitled to the entirety of your estate (after any debts are settled)

 - If you leave a spouse with whom you have children, the spouse is again entitled to the whole estate